MIT-Emerging-Talent/2024-group-05-08-cdsp/.github/README.md

 <h2><a href="/data_source">Data Source</a></h2>

 For our project, we extensively utilize the UNICEF dataset on education, covering a wide spectrum of education levels, ranging from pre-primary education to youth and adult education.
 This dataset places a strong emphasis on measuring learning outcomes, skills acquisition, and ensuring equity in educational contexts.
-It is designed to address the nuances of both developmental and emergency settings.More information about the dataset can be found at <a href="/data_source/raw_data" target="_blank">source data</a>.
+It is designed to address the nuances of both developmental and emergency settings.
+More information about the dataset can be found inside each dataset folder at <a href="/data_source/raw_data" target="_blank">Raw Data</a>.

 #### Original data source: <a href="https://data.unicef.org/topic/education/overview/" target="_blank">Unicef Education data</a>